RhizomeDB/dbsp-notes/README.md

 ## 2.9.12 Join Stream Operator

-(TODO might not want this: this is a non-incremental join against streams, that only joins collections from the current timestamp)

 Joins two [Indexed ZSets] together.
 It applies a join function to values with matching keys, returning a [ZSet] containing the resulting elements, with no timestamps associated with those elements, and each element's weight given by the product of the two elements' weights that were joined together.

 For example: